Favourite Apples

 7. Chill the dough in the fridge for 30-60 minutes.

-For the hazelnut frangipane
+For the Hazelnut Frangipane

 1. Beat the butter and sugar together in a small bowl until it is light and creamy.